hydephp/develop/docs/digging-deeper/customization.md

 ### CommonMark Extensions

 You can add any extra [CommonMark Extensions](https://commonmark.thephpleague.com/2.3/extensions/overview/), or change the default ones, using the `extensions` array in the config file.
-They will then be loaded into the CommonMark converter environment.
+They will then automatically be loaded into the CommonMark converter environment when being set up by Hyde.

 ```php
 // filepath: config/markdown.php